csvpath/csvpath/README.md

 The csvpath says:
 - Open test.csv
 - Scan lines 5 through 25
-- Match the second time we see a line where the first column equals `Frog` and set the variable called  `lastname` to "Bats"
+- Match the second time we see a line where the first header equals `Frog` and set the variable called  `lastname` to "Bats"

 Another path that does the same thing a bit more simply might look like: